-Get your game on with these great options for Mac!
+Best Mac games 2022

 Firewatch is more than a game — it's an experience, one that all Mac owners should check out for themselves.

-Set 20 years after XCOM: Enemy Unknown, XCOM 2 continues the turn-based tactics franchise in style, with much of the same gameplay that you love from the first one.
+Set 20 years after XCOM: Enemy Unknown (opens in new tab), XCOM 2 continues the turn-based tactics franchise in style, with much of the same gameplay that you love from the first one.

-You'll once again play as the Commander, who, until the beginning of the game, was in alien stasis following Earth's surrender to the aliens.
+You'll once again play as the Commander, who was in alien stasis following Earth's surrender to the aliens until the beginning of the game.
 Once rescued by Central Officer Bradford, you'll resurrect XCOM and go to town reclaiming Earth from the aliens, one turn at a time.

 If you love a good turn-based tactics game and you also love games like Halo or Mass Effect or even the first XCOM game for Mac, definitely check this one out.